Mark Hemel: Publications and reference material

-Hemel and Kuit's work has been published and exhibited widely.
-In 2002 they were shortlisted for the Young Architects of the Year Award in the United Kingdom.
+Hemel and Kuit's work was shortlisted for the Young Architects of the Year Award in the United Kingdom.
 They have received support by the Dutch Department of Trade and Industry and received several encouragement grants by the Netherlands Foundation for Visual Arts, Design and Architecture.

 Hemel is the author of a book entitled Supermodel, the making of the world's tallest TV tower (2011).